telerik/justmock-docs/advanced-usage/mocking-non-public-members-and-types.md

 > **Important**
 >
 >  To mock an internal type, your assembly name must be fully qualified according to the framework design rules, i.e. `assembly name = namespace`.
 Note that you can't mock types from `mscorlib` in this way.
-We do a hierarchical search to find the proper qualified name as in the above example. `System.Net.HttpRequestCreator` is found in the `System` assembly, not in `System.Net`.
+JustMock does a hierarchical search to find the proper qualified name as in the above example. `System.Net.HttpRequestCreator` is found in the `System` assembly, not in `System.Net`.

-With the next sample, we can handle an even more complex scenario - mock internal class by calling an original constructor with arguments, then make a call to the original implementation from a public interface.
-This time we will use another internal class `System.Net.WebSocketHttpRequestCreator` derived from the public interface `System.Net.IWebRequestCreate`.
+**Example 13** shows how you can handle an even more complex scenario - mock internal class by calling an original constructor with arguments, then make a call to the original implementation from a public interface.
+For the purpose of the example, it will be used another internal class - `System.Net.WebSocketHttpRequestCreator` - derived from the public interface `System.Net.IWebRequestCreate`.

-  #### __[C#]__
+The sample test verifies whether the call to `Create` method has been made and the returned `Web.WebRequest` object has an expected value for `RequestUri` property set.

+  #### __[C#] Example 13: Complex mocking of internal .NET class with constructor arguments__

   {{region NonPublicMocking#ShouldMockNonPublicClassFromFrameworkWithArgs}}

     [TestMethod]
     public void ShouldMockInternaldotNETClassWithArgs()
     {